 “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is the most adaptable to change”

-A main rationale for our focus has to do with the international nature of competition.
+The main rationale for our focus has to do with the international nature of competition.
 Modern companies face complex industrial and financial challenges of doing business domestically as well as internationally.
 Companies face particular demands in adapting to these technological, financial, consumer and other changes, in ways which positively affect their future profitability and competitiveness.
-Global competition requires organizations to develop internal and external analysis of industrial processes and market conditions with particular emphasis on innovation, industrial dynamics and investments.
+Global competition requires organizations to develop an internal and external analysis of industrial processes and market conditions with particular emphasis on innovation, industrial dynamics, and investments.

-The Innovation and Industrial Management (IIM) MSc programme is concerned with analyzing problems and designing solutions for organizations operating in changing markets and business models, with evolving technologies and organizations.
-The overall objective is to provide theories, methods and tools to students as potential managers in organizations operating under uncertainty in complex and rapidly changing environments.
-The courses, projects, and thesis work within this MSc programme therefore focus upon management within the frameworks of short-term and long-term investment in relation to industrial dynamics and innovation.
+The Innovation and Industrial Management (IIM) MSc program is concerned with analyzing problems and designing solutions for organizations operating in changing markets and business models, with evolving technologies and organizations.
+The overall objective is to provide theories, methods, and tools to students as potential managers in organizations operating under uncertainty in complex and rapidly changing environments.
+The courses, projects, and thesis work within this MSc program, therefore, focus upon management within the frameworks of short-term and long-term investment in relation to industrial dynamics and innovation.
 The rationale for combining these frameworks is that organizations make trade-offs between ‘efficiency’ and ‘innovation’.

 This school offers programs in: